 What We Do

-The Coles County Emergency Communications Center dispatches for 7 Police Departments, and 16 Fire and EMS Departments .
+The Coles County Emergency Communications Center dispatches for 9 Police Departments, and 17 Fire and EMS Departments .
 They serve a population of 68,573 and 854 square miles.
 The Communication Center is open 24 hours a day, 7 days a week with a staff of 17 Full Time and 3 Part Time telecommunicators.
-Each telecommunicator is CPR certified and trained in EMD, Emergency Medical Dispatching through Power Phone.
-CECOM has a additional center in Mattoon that works with the Mattoon Police Department and the Lake Land College Police Department.
+Each telecommunicator is CPR/AED certified and trained in EMD, Emergency Medical Dispatching through Power Phone.
+CECOM has a staffed back-up center at the Mattoon Police Department that works with the Mattoon Police and the Lake Land College Police Department.

 Copyright 2007-2016 Coles County Emergency Communications.
 All rights reserved.